WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 ***Barrier.*** When a creature within 60 feet that you can see is targeted for an attack, you may expend one use of Devotion as a reaction to impose disadvantage on the triggering attack, and on all attack rolls against that creature till the start of their next turn. <!-- Also called Deflect -->

-***Beckon.*** When a creature you can see within 60 feet would fail a saving throw against an effect that deals half damage on a successful save, you can spend a use of Devotion to beckon to them as a reaction.
-They are pulled to an unoccupied space within 5 feet of you and they succeed on the saving throw instead.
+***Beckon.*** When a creature you can see within 60 feet of you fails a saving throw against an effect that deals half damage on a successful save, you can spend one use of Devotion to beckon them to you as a reaction.
+They are pulled to an unoccupied space within 5 feet of you and add your Charisma modifier to their saving throw, potentially turning it into a success.

 <div class='footnote'>PART 1 | CLASSES</div>
 <img src='https://www.gmbinder.com/images/873nzvm.png' style='position:absolute; top:0px; right:65px; width:300px; z-index:1000' />